justjinsu/opt_posco/AI_ECONOMICS_RESEARCH_PROMPT.md

 **Questions to Answer:**
 1. At what carbon price does H₂-DRI become economically competitive?
-2. Why does BF-BOF+CCUS NOT get selected in optimal pathways despite 80% capture?
+2. Why does BF-BOF+CCUS become the dominant abatement option under Net Zero despite its capital intensity?
 3. What is the role of EAF/scrap in the transition portfolio?
 4. How do investment lumps (discrete capacity additions) shape transition timing?